BigX23/python-secret-hashing/README.md

 CRYPTO_MODULE = "crypto_functions.py"
 ```

 When you run hashing_setup.py it asks you to enter your secret, it takes that secret, hashes it, and saves it to the toml file using a random name as the descriptor.
-If the toml file does not exist it will create it with the name you specified.
+If the toml file doesn't exist it will create it with the name you specified.

 The script will then create a Python function to read that line from the toml file, decrypt the hashed secret, and then return the secret as a string type variable.
 It will save this function in the filename you specified as the CRYPTO_MODULE.
 Again, if that file doesn't exist it will create it.